gil/playlytics/README.md

 - Display the Total Duration of the playlist.
 - Calculate and display the "Coolness Factor" of that playlist.
 - Persist playlists to Local Storage with the following data in addition to the song data:
-    - Name (ex: “Mood Booster”, “Weekend Chill­Out”, etc.)
+    - Name (ex: “Mood Booster”, “Weekend Chill­-Out”, etc.)
     - Tags (ex: “weekend”, “house”, “rock”, etc.)